-Foxconn is the biggest company you've never heard of.
+Foxconn is the biggest company you've never heard of-or maybe you have?
 Foxconn makes almost fifty percent of all the electronics in the world.
 So if you're ever wondering how much of your shit comes from Foxconn, just take all the electronics you have in your house, put them together in a big pile, cut them all in half: that's Foxconn.

-And at this plant, they make all kinds of things, including MacBook Pros and iPhones and iPads, and so my plan is to take this taxi to the main gates, and then I'm going to get out of the taxi with my translator, and then my plan is to stand at the main gates and talk to anybody who wants to talk to me.
+And at this plant, they make all kinds of things for all kinds of companies, including MacBooks and iPhones and iPads, and so my plan is to take this taxi to the main gates, and then

+I'm going to get out of the taxi with my translator, and then my plan is to stand at the main gates and talk to anybody who wants to talk to me.

-And when I tell journalists in Hong Kong about this plan, they say,
+And when I tell people in Hong Kong about this plan, they say,